appsmithorg/appsmith/contributions/ServerSetup.md

 ```
 ./build.sh
 ```
+This command will create a `dist` folder which contains the final packaged jar along with multiple jars for the binaries for plugins as well.
 Note:
 - If you want to skip tests, you can pass `-DskipTests` flag to the build cmd.
 - On Ubuntu Linux environment docker needs root privilege, hence ./build.sh script needs to be run with root privilege as well.